Lobesitdoll/mdncomp/wiki/Using.md

 **Forced updates**

-If you suspect a patching failed, or the dataset has been corrupted, you can force download a full complete dataset using the `--fupdate` option instead:
+If you have installed mdncomp for the first time and data update was prevented for any reason, or if you suspect the dataset has become corrupted, you can *force* download a full complete dataset using the `--fupdate`  option instead (although, for the first case a normal `--update` should work as well):

     mdncomp --fupdate

 This is the same command that is run when installing or updating `mdncomp` via NPM.